CodeManMike/Factorio-Infested/Readme.md

 - Evolution levels (1-5) determine what structures are available
 - Higher evolution levels provide passive bonuses to all hive structures

+### Biters
+- Biters can be zombified to attract them to the base
+- Biters can be killed for genetic data
+- Biters can be captured for biomass
+- Biters can be converted to defend the engineer and base

 ### Infestation Progression
 - **Phase 1**: Standard Factorio buildings with visible organic infestations
 - **Phase 2**: Buildings begin fusing with biological components, increasing efficiency